styleguidist/react-styleguidist/docs/Configuration.md

 }
 ```

-If you want to isolate section's children as single pages (sub-routes), you can add `sectionDepth` in each section, which it is the number sub-routes for depth that it will have.
+To isolate section’s children as single pages (subroutes), add `sectionDepth` into each section with the number of subroutes (depth) to render as single pages.

 For example: